Zerogiven-OpenWRT-Packages/gpio-fan-rpm/README.md

 ## Dependencies

-- [libgpiod v2](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/) — must be installed and linked at compile time.
+- [libgpiod v1 or v2](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/) — must be installed and linked at compile time.
 - Build tested on OpenWRT 23+ with `libgpiod 2.1.3`.

 ---